-We’ve previously written a lot about DMARC, and despite the protocol having been in existence since 2011, it really did not enter into the spotlight as a mainstream email security solution until DHS jumped on the bandwagon late last year.
+We’ve previously written a lot about DMARC, and despite the protocol having been in existence since 2011, it really did not enter into the spotlight as a mainstream email security solution until DHS jumped on the bandwagon late in 2018.

 The Emergence of Brand Spoofing Propels Interest in DMARC

 A complex type of email phishing, brand spoofing, is a technique used by cyber criminals to trick someone into performing a nefarious act.
-According to Verizon’s 2018 Data Breach Investigations Report (DBIR) phishing represents 98% of social incidents and 93% of breaches; with email the most common vector (96%.)
+According to Verizon’s 2020 Data Breach Investigations Report (DBIR) 96% of all social attacks arrive via email.

 Email threats in general date back to the early 2000s; everyone with a mailbox has received such messages.
 But the proliferation of advanced brand spoofing attacks is relatively new and not readily detectable by traditional email security tools, such as secure email gateways (SEGs).
 This has left many public and private sector organizations not just vulnerable to brand spoofs, but also unable to implement the phishing protection needed for mitigation, leaving humans as the only difference between detonation or neutralization.

-In response to the growth of brand spoofing as an attack technique, organizations have begun to adopt DMARC as an outbound layer of email security to help authenticate senders, although 99 percent of domains remain unprotected by DMARC.
-In addition to DHS, the UK’s National Cyber Security Centre (NCSC) has also been directed to adopt the protocol.
+In response to the growth of brand spoofing as an attack technique, organizations have begun to adopt DMARC as an outbound layer of email security to help authenticate senders, although a large percentage ~94% of domains remain unprotected by DMARC.
+According to TechRepublic 1 in 5 enterprises have DMARC setup with an enforcement policy